 First, they promise you to make money without effort, on autopilot, as they claim.

-It costs only $7, or $17 bucks… After the purchase, you are literally “bombarded” with upsells, and if you are not careful, you might end up spending several hundreds of dollars.
+It costs only $7, or $17 bucks… After the purchase, you are literally “bombarded” with upsells, and if you are not careful, you might end up spending several hundred dollars.

 In case you find the “skip” the upgrade button, (several times) you get the basic product only.

-But in the end, it doesn’t matter, whether you have a basic one or the “upgraded” – they don’t teach how to make many
+But in the end, it doesn’t matter, whether you have a basic one or an “upgraded” one – they don’t teach how to make many

 The only purpose is to make money for their founders(s).